autodesk-platform-services/aps-business-success-plan-report/README.md

 ### Setup

-- Create a [aps app](https://forge-tutorials.autodesk.io/) with access to the Premium Reporting API.
+- Create a [Autodesk Platform Services app](https://forge-tutorials.autodesk.io/) with access to the Premium Reporting API.

 - Take note of the Client ID which you need to enter as soon as you login.

-- Use https://autodesk-platform-services.github.io/aps-premium-report/ as redirect URL in Autodesk Platform Services App.
+- Use http://localhost:5500 as redirect URL in aps App.

 - Clone or download the folder.
 Open the folder inside in Visual Studio Code.

-- Use https://autodesk-platform-services.github.io/aps-premium-report/ as redirect URL in the js/method.js file.
+- Use http://localhost:5500 as redirect URL in the js/method.js file.

 - Click Go live to run live server.